Dyslipidemia Is the Seed of Arrhythmia-related Aging Disabilities

 You are free to share this article under the Attribution 4.0 International license

 Dr. An-Suei Yang, who is a research fellow at the Genomics Research Center in Academia Sinica, and his research team in Academia Sinica are among the first to develop diagnostic antibodies against the nucleocapsid (N) protein of SARS-CoV-2.
 These monoclonal antibodies bind specifically to the N proteins of SARS-CoV-2 and SARS-CoV; none of these antibodies bind the other N proteins of human coronaviruses.
 The research team aimed to develop a rapid immunoassy test kit that could detect coronavirus antigens in only 20 minutes without instrumentation or trained personnel, with the cost and utility of a rapid influenza LFIA (lateral flow immunoassay) test.
 The research team accomplished the feat in just 19 days, by working with artificially designed phage-displayed synthetic antibody libraries.
 The antibody libraries were designed with the assistance of artificial intelligence; the antibody DNA was chemically synthesized, and the repertoires of the antibodies were expressed with phage display systems in bacteria.
-The novel approach that the research team used avoided immunizing animals to obtain monoclonal antibodies and hence saved several months off the usual timeframe of developing LFIA devices.
+The novel approach that the research team used avoided immunizing animals to obtain monoclonal antibodies, and hence reduced the usual timeframe of developing LFIA devices by several months.
 The research team is now working on optimizing the LFIA prototypes and transferring the prototype and associated technologies for mass production of the devices by domestic and international companies and for regulatory approval of use in clinical settings.

 The SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) outbreak in late 2019 in Wuhan, China has led to the global COVID-19 (coronavirus infectious disease 2019) pandemic, declared by the World Health Organization on March 11, 2020.
 During the outbreak of the infectious disease, tests to detect infected patients are urgently needed.
 One kind of test for antigens with lateral flow immunoassay (LFIA) devices could provide infection information for disease treatment and prevention without additional facilities or instrumentation, and with a turnaround time of 15-20 minutes – much like existing rapid influenza diagnostic tests.
 This kind of test is of particular value for infectious disease outbreak control in regions with insufficient resources.
 The key component of a LFIA device is the capture and detection antibody pair binding of the target antigen with high affinity on two distinctively separate epitopes on the antigen.
 Because attaining suitable antibodies could be time-consuming and labor-intensive, the LFIA devices are usually the most difficult to be deployed in time to contribute to mitigating infectious disease outbreaks.